 - What (if any) specific conditions need to be met before the issuer can exercise this option.

 As said above, the bond’s indenture will include info on when and how the issuer will call the bond back.
 Let us understand the call provision with the help of an example.

-A point to note is that the premium decreases as we move towards maturity date.
-This premium is known as call premium, and it is the difference between the price that the issuer pays and the face value.
+A point to note is that the premium decreases as we move towards the maturity date.
+This premium is known as the call premium, and it is the difference between the price that the issuer pays and the face value.